lyteshift/resovauto/README.md

 4. Conduct the holy rite of troubleshooting, details in ```praise_the_omnissiah.md```
 5. Just count manually, man.
 6. Contact me through WhatsApp, if you don't have my details ask someone in the Supes group.
+7. Raise an issue on GitHub if you know how https://github.com/lyteshift/resovauto

 ## Developers
 George Cash-Blackmore / georgecb05@gmail.com